LukasIngemarsson/LukasIngemarsson/README.md

-M.Sc. in IT (specialized in AI/ML) at LiU
+M.Sc.
+IT Student at LiU (spec. in AI & ML)